 Industrial Affiliates programs are designed to facilitate the transfer of knowledge to society and the dialogue between academia and industry.
 Supported by corporate membership fees, these programs provide an avenue for industry to contribute to and sustain research and teaching in Stanford departments and programs of interest.

 Stanford has a wide range of active affiliates programs:

-The Industrial Contracts Office reviews and signs Industrial Affiliates agreements.
-Sample agreements are available below:
+The Industrial Contracts Office reviews and signs Industrial Affiliates agreements for programs that use member agreements.

 Industry Affiliates Programs FAQs

 - They are corporate membership programs where a group of companies pay a predefined membership fee (usually annually) to support research programs headed by a group of faculty.
 In return, the companies receive facilitated access to the research programs and to participating faculty and students.
 Corporate members typically attend annual meetings, receive copies of reports and publications, and have opportunities to recruit students.

 - Who can join an Affiliates Program?

 - Membership in Stanford Affiliates programs is available to all interested companies.